-What type of monitor should you buy?
+Here's what you need to know about buying monitors when working from home

 Consider what you want out of a monitor

-Monitors come in a lot of different shapes, sizes, and feature configurations and only you know what you need, but there are a few things you should always think about before buying a monitor.
+Monitors come in a lot of different shapes, sizes, and feature configurations and only you know what you need, but there are a few things you should always think about when looking for the best monitor for you.

 You're going to need to think about what you want out of your monitor.
 Whether you require certain connections, are looking for a 4K display, need a low response time, or want something portable, knowing what you want from a monitor is going to help you narrow down your options.